Ziftr/ziftr-api-client-meteorjs/README.md

 ### `api_version`

-The version of the Ziftr API such as `0.1`.
+The version of the Ziftr API you wish to use such as `0.1`.

 ### `api_host`